grafana/grafana/docs/sources/alerting/configure-notifications/create-notification-policy.md

 Each alert is evaluated by the default policy and subsequently by each child policy.

 If the **Continue matching subsequent sibling nodes** option is enabled for a child policy, evaluation continues even after one or more matches.
-A parent policy’s configuration settings and contact point information govern the behavior of an alert that does not match any of the nested policies.
-A default policy governs any alert that does not match a nested policy.
+A parent policy’s configuration settings and contact point information govern the behavior of an alert that does not match any of the child policies.
+A default policy governs any alert that does not match a child policy.

 You can configure Grafana-managed notification policies as well as notification policies for an external Alertmanager data source.

 For more information on notification policies, refer to [fundamentals of Notification Policies](ref:notification-policies).

-## Edit default notification policy
+## Edit the default notification policy

 1. In the left-side menu, click **Alerts & IRM** and then **Alerting**.
 1. Click **Notification policies**.